World News | Pakistan's Anti-terrorism Court Issues Arrest Warrant for JeM Chief Masood Azhar | LatestLY

-Lahore, Jan 7 (PTI) In a significant development, an anti-terrorism court in Pakistan on Thursday issued an arrest warrant for banned Jaish-e-Mohammad (JeM) chief Masood Azhar on the charges of terror financing.
+Lahore, Jan 7 (PTI) An anti-terrorism court in Pakistan on Thursday issued an arrest warrant for banned Jaish-e-Mohammad (JeM) chief Masood Azhar on the charges of terror financing, days after another dreaded terrorist and Zaki-ur-Rehman Lakhvi was arrested here on similar charges.

-The Anti-Terrorism Court (ATC) Gujranwala issued the warrant during a hearing in a terror financing case instituted by the Counter Terrorism Department (CTD) of Punjab police against some members of the JeM.
+The Anti-Terrorism Court (ATC) Gujranwala issued the warrant against Azhar during a hearing in a terror financing case instituted by the Counter Terrorism Department (CTD) of Punjab police against some members of the JeM.

 "ATC Gujranwala judge Natasha Naseem Supra issued an arrest warrant for Masood Azhar and directed the CTD to arrest him and present him in the court.
 The CTD told the judge the JeM chief was involved in terror financing and selling jihadi literature," an official told PTI.